 Please be advised the fossil fuel hybrid systems or systems used for process heating are not eligible.

-Ofgem are administering the Scheme and vouchers will be provided as part of the grant application and redemption process, a process which will be led by the installer.
+Ofgem are administering the Scheme and vouchers are provided as part of the grant application and redemption process, a process which is led by the installer.

 The installer will need to submit two applications – a BUS voucher application and a redemption application.
 Provided the BUS voucher application meets the eligibility criteria and consent from the property owner is received, Ofgem will then issue a BUS voucher.
 This BUS voucher can then be redeemed once the new heating system has been installed and commissioned.
 The grant will be paid to the installer, thus reducing the invoicing cost for the homeowner.